Culture Trip stands with

 Founded in 1986, Hackney Women was not only the first out lesbian team in the capital, it was also the first women-run team.
-All members are encouraged to play competitive football, regardless of their ability, through a ‘fair play policy’ that the club instigated – another first from the club.
+All members are encouraged to play competitive football, regardless of their ability, through a “fair play policy” that the club instigated – another first from the club.
 The team has two sides, and play their home games at the iconic Hackney Marshes pitches.

 Having started out as one man looking for like-minded individuals to play with, Stonewall was born as an official club in 1991 making them the oldest openly gay football club in the world.
-Since then, Stonewall has been at the forefront of LGBT sport, operating three teams today, with partnerships with Adidas and Team Pride (a collection of major companies, including Aviva, Sky Sports and O2, that raises awareness surrounding homophobia, biphobia and transphobia in sport).
+Since then, Stonewall has been at the forefront of LGBTQ sport, operating three teams today, with partnerships with adidas and Team Pride (a collection of major companies, including Aviva, Sky Sports and O2, that raises awareness surrounding homophobia, biphobia and transphobia in sport).

-With a particular focus on recreational, casual games, LLKA hosts football sessions in Regent’s Park and Kings Cross (5-a-side) on a regular basis.
+With a particular focus on recreational, casual games, LLKA hosts football sessions in Regent’s Park and King’s Cross (five-a-side) on a regular basis.
 Set up in set up in 1999 for lesbian and bisexual women, the club has two key principles – that games should be inclusive and dependable.
 Whether it’s football or social events, everybody who wants to be involved can be involved, with no exceptions – assuming they also follow the same principles, of course.

 Situated in Wood Green in North London, London Romans – like a few clubs on this list – play their competitive football in the London Unity League and the GFSN.
 For anyone wanting to get involved (the club is always on the lookout for players), the team train at the New River Sports Centre.

 Relatively new compared to some of the other clubs in London, Soho FC hosts regular training sessions run by FA-qualified coaches.
-There are Friday night 9-a-side games, and 11-a-side games on a Sunday morning.
+There are Friday night nine-a-side games, and 11-a-side games on a Sunday morning.
 The club has also competed in international tournaments over the last couple of years, playing in Helsinki, Hamburg and Paris.